alpha8eta/qurious-ai/README.md

 ## 🌐 Deploy

-Host your own live version of Morphic with Vercel or Docker.
+Host your own live version of Qurious AI with Vercel or Docker.

 ### Vercel